cades/respec-given/README.md

 ### When

 `When` is used to perform action and capture result (or Error).
-All asynchronous operation should be perform here.
+All asynchronous operation should be performed here.

 ```js
     When(function() { stack.pop() })